 (B) Disclosure of Discussions.
 Without Enron’s prior written consent, NFGSC or its Representatives will not disclose to any person either the fact that the Confidential Information has been made available to NFGSC, that NFGSC has inspected any portion of the Confidential Information, the fact that discussion concerning the Project are taking place, or other facts with respect to these discussions, including the status thereof.

 (C) Exclusive Negotiations.
-NFGSC agrees that during the term of this Agreement, NFGSC shall exclusively negotiate with ENA and shall not directly or indirectly conduct discussions or negotiations or enter into an agreement with any third party or affiliate of NFGSC concerning the Project.”
+NFGSC agrees that during the term of this Agreement, NFGSC shall exclusively negotiate with ENA and shall not directly or indirectly conduct discussions or negotiations or enter into an agreement with any third party or affiliate of NFGSC concerning the execution of the project in conjuction with financial engineering products presented by ENA, or look alike of the ENA financial engineering products.”

 2. Section 12 “Term and Termination” is hereby amended and restated by deleting it in its entirety and replacing it with the following: